Skip to main content

 Install and Configure YAFFA on Raspberry Pi

 This guide will help you install a basic working instance of YAFFA on your Raspberry Pi.
 It will guide you through the installation of YAFFA web application itself.
-This guide assumes that you have already set up your Raspberry Pi with a LEMP stack.
+This guide assumes that you have already set up your Raspberry Pi with a LEMP stack, and the tools required to build and configure YAFFA (git, Composer, Node.js and npm).
+If you haven't done so yet, you can follow our brief guide on how to set up a LEMP stack on a Raspberry Pi here.

 tip